 The main rule of thumb about achieving sharp photos is to use a shutter speed that is higher than your lens focal length.
-Meaning if you are shooting with a 200mm lens, your shutter speed needs to be above 1/200.
-You can search for a shutter speed chart online for more detailed information, but keeping this rule in mind will help with your decisions.
+Meaning if you are shooting with a 200mm lens focal length, your shutter speed needs to be above 1/200, maybe 1/250.

 Let’s take a look at a few situations where you may want to experiment and we’ll give you some helpful tips to achieve the photos that you want.

-Photographing live sports is a sport in itself, but it can be so much fun!
+Photographing live sports is a sport in itself!
 Obviously, there are a lot of action and moving objects, and you will want to freeze that action in your images.
-The key here is to have the highest shutter speed possible.
+The key here is to have the highest fast shutter speed possible.

-1/1000 is usually a good place to start for freezing motion.
+A shutter speed of 1/1000 is usually a good place to start to freeze motion.
 This is easily achievable if you are outside during the day.
 Nighttime or inside sports photography may require you to raise the ISO because the fast shutter speed does not allow enough light in.

 Panning photography means following a moving object with your camera and clicking the shot while you, the photographer, is moving along with the object.
 The shutter speed does not necessarily need to be low and there is no golden rule here to accomplish good images.
-What you want to achieve is the frozen moving object (like a runner, a bicycle, a car) and have the background blurred out.
+What you want to achieve is the frozen moving object and have the background blurred out.

-When taking portraits or group photos, obviously the focus in on the people in the photo and you want them to be clear and not blurry.
-People move, especially kids, so it’s wise to use a higher shutter speed in these situations.
+When taking portraits or group photos, remenber people move, especially kids.
+So it’s wise to use a higher shutter speed in these situations.

-A good rule to think about when doing portrait photography is to adjust the shutter speed higher than the focal length of the lens that you are using.
-Example: If you are using an 80mm lens, your shutter speed will have to be above 1/80.
+Adjust the shutter speed higher than the focal length of the lens that you are using.
+Example: If you are using an 80mm lens focal length, your shutter speed will have to be above 1/80.

 The main rule for motion blur photography is slow shutter speeds.
-This usually means that a tripod is required, a remote shutter, and possibly some lens filters.
+Usually slow shutter speeds like 1/500 mean that a tripod is required, a remote shutter, and possibly some lens filters.

-You can open your shutter for as long as 30 seconds to a few minutes to achieve the blurry, soft waves that make a photo look creative and unique.
-This may mean that you will have to limit the light intake with a filter on your lens.
+Use a long shutter speed for as long as 30 seconds to a few minutes to achieve the blurry, soft waves that make a photo look creative and unique.
+This may mean that you will have to limit the amount of light intake with a filter on your lens.

 The look you want to achieve will determine your shutter speed.
 Just remember to keep your ISO as low as possible, experiment and have fun!

-Assuming you are outside, use the highest shutter speed that you can without having to raise the ISO too much.
+Assuming you are outside, use a long shutter speed without having to raise the ISO too much.

 Using the shutter priority mode in this situation is recommended because you need to be quick on your feet.
 Having your camera decide the ISO and the aperture depending on the shutter speed will help you spend less time fiddling with the controls.